genaiforecon/deepsearch/README.md

 pip install -U langchain-community pip install -U langchain-openai
 ```
 Then simply downlaod and run `langchain_search.py`.
 The file is self-contained and can easily be ammended.
 More details on the workflow can be found in the description of the OpenAI interface version below.
+A visual workflow can be done by using LangGraph -- the equivolent setup is in the my_agent directory.

 2. **[OpenAI SDK](https://openai.github.io/openai-agents-python/)**